globaltravelreport/global-travel-report/content/articles/exploring-ascotts-innovative-hospitality-strategy.md

 ---
 title: Exploring Ascott's Innovative Hospitality Strategy
-summary: >-
-  Ascott, a leading international lodging owner-operator, is pioneering a multi-typology strategy to meet the evolving demands of travelers.
-This approa...
+summary: "  Ascott, a leading international lodging owner-operator, is pioneering a multi-typology strategy to meet the evolving demands of travelers.
+This approa..."
 date: '2025-04-22T19:39:45.906Z'
 country: Global
 type: Accommodation Review